MutluBilgee/ReactApp/README.md

 3) In order to run any scenario:
 Write related tag name to "tags” and click green play icon near to class name

-Test Scenario
-Tag Name
+ 	//Tags
-EarthNet Functionality (UI Automation)
+        //EarthNet Functionality (UI Automation) - @wip
-@wip
-All Api Test
+        //All Api Test - @allApi
-@allApi
-Returning array of all wells
+        //Returning array of all wells - @wellsApi
-@wellsApi
-Returning array of all logs
+        //Returning array of all logs - @logsApi
-@logsApi
-Returning array of all formations
+        //Returning array of all formations - @formationsApi
-@formationsApi
-Returning array of all plots
+        //Returning array of all plots - @plotsApi
-@plotsApi
-Returning any part of array from plots with id
+        //Returning any part of array from plots with id - @apiWithId
-@apiWithId

  or